 They want a seamless experience, and they expect to find you on all the channels and devices they use.
 That could include anything from a social media presence, to apps and a mobile-responsive website.
 A customer should be able to look for you on their phone, complete their transaction on their laptop, and use a discount code from your app or social media page.
 Whilst that might sound a little convoluted, it’s the best way to prove to your customers that you really know what they want.

 Services that help customers shop or encourage them to become involved with the company – by doing things like submitting photos or entering competitions – make them feel like they’re a part of something bigger.
-Loyalty to a brand can come from amazing prices and products, but it can also come from amazing CS.
-When you make yourself part of a customer’s daily life, you’re saying ‘I’m the brand for you, we’re friends, you can rely on me.’
+Loyalty to a brand can come from amazing prices and products, but it can also come from amazing, personalised customer service.
+When you make yourself part of a customer’s daily life, you’re saying, ‘I’m the brand for you, we’re friends, you can rely on me.’

 But you could go even further than that.
 Loyalty programs are a great way of persuading customers to come back again and again.
 After all, who doesn’t love a free coffee or tea in the morning?
 Making these programs personalised is even better.
 It doesn’t even have to be that complicated.
 You could give customers a discount code on their birthday, or give them points that they can choose to spend on anything they want, or even offer them a discount on items they buy regularly.
 But remember to limit your discounts and rewards.
 Don’t give out ten offers in a month and make one customised; that might be great for the customer but it waters down your message.
 Make sure that every email you’re sending, every discount you’re offering, really hits home.

-This is the most straightforward way of providing personalised CS.
+This is the most straightforward way of providing personalised customer service.
 Your customer experience should be as good as it absolutely can be, and your operators should be striving for that always.
-In short, your CS should be customer-focused.
+In short, your customer service should be customer-focused.
 Customers talking to an operator on any channel should feel like they’re a top priority.
 It’s no good trying to make your customer feel like your care about them if you then have to tell them that you can’t help.
 All the empathising in the world won’t ease the frustration of being pinballed between different departments and different supervisors.

 And whilst processes are important, keeping them flexible is also advantageous.
 Empower your operators to be able to make their own decisions.
 Do all your processes have to be rigid?
 Can your advisors have some leniency to provide a better resolution and customer experience?
-Can they surprise and delight your customers.
-If a customer has previously contacted you about a late delivery and you’ve resolved the issue, it doesn’t mean you can’t send a follow up message to check that their package arrived safely.
+Can they surprise and delight your customers?
+If a customer has previously contacted you about a late delivery, and you’ve resolved the issue, it doesn’t mean you can’t send a follow-up message to check that their package arrived safely.
 Similarly, if an item needs to be re-sent, putting a voucher or free item into the package as compensation will make that customer feel appreciated and special.